LinaJas/IPEN_COST_Proposal/Technical_Annex.md

 ##1.2.2.
 Capacity-building Objectives

-IPEN will provide a forum allowing the technical Internet community to interact with data protection authorities and interested privacy researchers, so as to identify potential areas for conflict and potential areas for collaboration.
+IPEN will provide a forum allowing the technical Internet community to interact with data protection authorities, internet engineers and interested privacy researchers, so as to identify potential areas for conflict and potential areas for collaboration.
 The former may occur if one community embraces a change that is problematic for other communities.
 The latter could involve identification of areas where all communities recognise the potential for aiming to meet commensurate requirements.
 Note - the objective here is to identify and discuss such potential conflicts and areas for collaboration - the actual work to resolve conflicts or action collaborations is not intended to be done under the auspisces of this COST action.

+It will also encourage IT specialists to develop privacy friendly solutions and to recognise the impact of their technical choices on users' privacy.
+Its aim is to integrate data protection and privacy into all phases of the development process, from the requirements phase to production, as it is most appropriate for the development model and the application environment.

 ##1.3.
 Progress beyond the state-of-the-art and Innovation Potential
 ##1.3.1.
 Description of the state-of-the-art